 The costs of providing various programs and other activities have been summarized on a functional basis in the statements of activities.
 Expenses that can be identified with a specific program or support service are charged directly according to their natural expenditure classifications.
 Management and general expenses include those costs that are not directly identifiable with any specific function, but which provide for the overall support and direction of the Foundation.
 The financial statements report certain categories of expenses that are attributable to one or more program or supporting functions of the Foundation.
-Occupancy expense is allocated to various functions based on the staff count.
+Occupancy and other support costs are allocated to various functions based on the staff count and communication expense is allocated equally between fundraising and management and general expenses.
 The statements of functional expenses present the natural classification detail of expenses by function.
 Functional costs are defined by their purpose: